 Appleford School has adopted a comprehensive and long-term 'whole school' approach to promoting the holistic social and emotional wellbeing of children and young people, whilst recognising that this is one element of a wider multi-agency approach.
 Our approach moves beyond learning and teaching to pervade all aspects of Appleford School life, an approach endorsed by DfE and the National Institute for Health and Care Excellence (NICE), in relation to its effectiveness in bringing about and sustaining health benefits.
-We are committed to promoting positive mental health and emotional well-being in all pupils, their families, members of staff and the Advisory Board.
+We are Appleford School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to committed to promoting positive mental health and emotional well-being in all pupils, their families, members of staff and the Advisory Board.
 Our open culture allows pupils' voices to be heard, and through the use of effective policies and procedures we ensure a safe and supportive environment for all affected - both directly and indirectly - by mental health issues.